 Next, it's time to decide when you want to study abroad in your said location.
 Typically, it's best to decide when you plan to go abroad at least nine months to one year ahead of time, if not more.
 Many study abroad programs require applicants to apply at least six months before the program begins, so having at least nine months gives you time to research, find and apply to a program(s) at your leisure.

 3. Find study abroad programs

-Now that you have decided where and when you want to study abroad, it’s time to find a program.
+Now that you have decided where and when you want to study abroad, it's time to find a program.
 From summer study abroad trips to semester-long and full academic year programs, there are several types of programs to choose from as you decide which is best for you.
-As you research your options, it’s important to talk directly with the program(s) of interest to learn more about what they offer, at what cost, and which amenities are or aren’t included such as airport pick-up, onsite orientation, housing, etc. Check out our blog post on the study abroad application.
+As you research your options, it's important to talk directly with the program(s) of interest to learn more about what they offer, at what cost, and which amenities are or aren't included such as airport pick-up, onsite orientation, housing, etc. Learn more about the study abroad application.

 4. Talk to your support system